bihealth/sodar-django-site/README.rst

 Database Setup
 --------------

 Create a PostgreSQL user and a database for your application.
-In the example, we use ``sodar_core`` for the database, user name and password.
 Make sure to give the user the permission to create further PostgreSQL databases (used for testing).

 You can either use the helper script in ``utility/setup_database.sh`` or use psql manually.
+Make sure to replace the example values below with your actual database name, user name and password.

 .. code-block:: console

     $ sudo su - postgres
     $ psql
-    $ CREATE DATABASE sodar_core;
+    $ CREATE DATABASE your_db;
-    $ CREATE USER sodar_core WITH PASSWORD 'sodar_core';
+    $ CREATE USER your_user WITH PASSWORD 'your_password';
-    $ GRANT ALL PRIVILEGES ON DATABASE sodar_core to sodar_core;
+    $ GRANT ALL PRIVILEGES ON DATABASE your_db to your_user;
-    $ ALTER USER sodar_core CREATEDB;
+    $ ALTER USER your_user CREATEDB;
     $ \q

 You have to add the credentials in the environment variable ``DATABASE_URL``.